Paramount Tower: Background

 The concept of Paramount can be traced back to 2014, when Giarratana proposed Paramount to be the tallest building in the state on 505 Church, the site of the canceled Signature Tower.
 Giarratana has stated that Paramount was originally named after an old local theater.
 The building was planned with 60 stories.
 This was later downsized to 45, and the building was completed and renamed to 505 in 2018.
 After 505's completion, Giarratana proposed another skyscraper by the name of Paramount one block west of 505 that would once again be 750 feet tall, but would add 5 stories to bring the floor count to 65.

 Revival

-On October 4, 2021, Giarratana revealed his plans to construct Paramount (then known as 1010 Church as a placeholder) adjacent to his five-story YMCA Downtown expansion as a 60-story residential tower with a different design and location than his original proposal from 2019.
+On October 4, 2021, Giarratana revealed his plans to construct Paramount (then known as 1010 Church as a placeholder) adjacent to his five-story YMCA Downtown expansion, as a 60-story residential tower with a different design and location than his original 2019 proposal.
 The proposal was submitted for the city to review in December of that year.
+Giarratana has stated that he originally wanted the tower to be 1000 feet tall (304 Meters), but ultimately that idea was scrapped in the early phases of planning.